sherifcodeur/scrapybabyname/README.md

 # scrapyjoby
-scrap a list of companies websites taht offers jobs and save them in a json database
+scrap a list of baby names and put them in a mongodb